 News regarding this sector

-The latest news showed that there had been a 23% increase in lawsuits filed in 2020.
-Out of these court cases, 77% came from the consumer and retail sector.
+The latest research shows that from 2018 until mid-2021, 74% of the top online retailers have received ADA-based lawsuits.
 This is because many new websites have been formed to carry out their physical businesses online, and they do not comply with the ADA law.

 Another news for retailers is that they can increase their revenue by using Augmented Reality (AR) on their websites and mobile applications.
 This keeps the customer engaged and gives them the freedom to try things out before even buying.
 AR has shown great results so far and will surely be the norm in the future.
 However, developers have to keep an eye on accessibility laws to cover this feature also.